IBM/clickhouse-operator-docs/docs/replication_setup_openshift.md

 ## Manifest

-Let's take a look on [example][chi-examples/04-replication-zookeeper-05-simple-PV-openshift.yaml], which creates a cluster with 1 shards and 2 replicas and persistent storage.
+Let's take a look on the following manifest, which creates a cluster with 1 shard, 2 replicas and the persistent storage.

 ```yaml
 apiVersion: "clickhouse.altinity.com/v1"